Canistota, SD Demographics

 A map of Canistota's Population by Race

-Of the 486 places in South Dakota, Canistota is the 116th most populous.
+Canistota is ranked the 113th most populous place in South Dakota, out of 485 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Canistota was ranked the 116th most populous place in the 2020 Census.

 Canistota's White Population